5 min read

 Practical Applications and Framework Implementation

-The business book provides several actionable frameworks that organizations can implement.
+Good to Great delivers several actionable approaches that organizations can implement.
 The Technology Accelerator concept helps companies think strategically about innovation—viewing technology as an accelerator of momentum, not a creator of it.
 This perspective remains relevant in our technology-saturated business environment.

 The Flywheel Effect offers a mental model for understanding how breakthrough results come from persistent effort in a consistent direction, rather than dramatic revolutionary changes.
 Each push on the flywheel builds momentum, eventually creating unstoppable force.